|

 also leverages the industrial-strength Template Toolkit for

+generating output.
 Full and robust "MVC" applications

 can be created using CGI::Prototype for the Controller,